-Restaurant style Lightened Up Coconut Shrimp Spring Rolls.
+Restaurant-style Lightened Up Coconut Shrimp Spring Rolls.
 Homemade coconut shrimp, pan-fried in coconut oil.
-Serve with cucumber, bell pepper, cilantro and Thai basil.
+Serve with cucumber, bell pepper, cilantro, and Thai basil.

 Coconut shrimp sometimes has a reputation for being indulgent fried appetizers, most often served at seafood restaurants or happy hour menus.
 It doesn’t have to be that way.
-Lightened up coconut shrimp still has the same flavor and texture as the deep fried version, but pan-frying or baking is a lighter alternative.
-For this Lightened Up Coconut Shrimp Spring Rolls I’m pan-frying in coconut oil to give it a nice flaky crisp.
+Lightened-up coconut shrimp still has the same flavor and texture as the deep-fried version, but pan-frying or baking is a lighter alternative.
+For this Lightened Up Coconut Shrimp Spring Rolls, I’m pan-frying in coconut oil to give it a nice flaky crisp.

-Coconut shrimp is much easier that it seems.
+Coconut shrimp is much easier than it seems.
 While a bit of fun hands-on prep is required, anyone can make it at home.
 Start with a breading that includes Japanese-style panko crumbs and unsweetened coconut flakes for reduced sugar.
 This gives the coconut shrimp that signature flaky, crunch coating.
 Pre-dipping the shrimp in whole-wheat flour and eggs helps it stick.

-You can enjoy the shrimp on it’s own, but Lightened Up Coconut Shrimp Spring Rolls is a complete meal.
+You can enjoy the shrimp on its own, but Lightened Up Coconut Shrimp Spring Rolls is a complete meal.
 Add to spring roll wrappers, and add desired ingredients, such as cucumber, carrot, bell pepper and cilantro.
 Finish it off with a sweet and salty sauce for a fun restaurant-style meal at home you can feel good about.

 Lightened Up Coconut Shrimp Spring Rolls recipe at-a-glance: